-Here at Salt digital recruitment agency, we understand that the world of Financial Services and Technology have been typically male-dominated, we want to share this Females in FinTech interview series with the aim to facilitate conversations specifically around females in FinTech as the market grows.
+Here at Salt, a global digital recruitment agency, we understand that the world of Financial Services and Technology have been typically male-dominated, we want to share this Females in FinTech interview series with the aim to facilitate conversations specifically around females in FinTech as the market grows.
 For the latest interview in the series, we caught up with Ashley Grech, Global Head of Sales at Square.Inc based in San Francisco to share her experiences and advice.

 What is your current role and the most exciting part of your work?